risc0/risc0/website/api/zkvm/optimization.md

         .unwrap();
 ```

-### When you only need part of the input data, try Merklizing it
+### When You Only Need Part of the Input Data, Try Merklizing It

 Some programs only need part of the whole available data.
 [Where’s
 Waldo][example-waldo] is an example of this.
 The full input is an image, but